Krypton (comics): The New 52

 Following Grant Morrison's run on Action Comics during The New 52, Krypton is again a scientific and cultural utopia, and Kryptonians themselves are highly intelligent, even from infancy; Morrison describes Krypton as "the planet of your dreams.
 A scientific utopia.
 I wanted to explore Krypton as the world of super people.
 What would happen if they worked it all out, if they lived for 500 years with amazing technology?"
-Cody Walker elaborates on this, saying, "Kal-El is the next step in evolution physically, but he comes from a planet that is the next stage in evolution as well.
+Cody Walker elaborates on this, saying that "Kal-El is the next step in evolution physically, but he comes from a planet that is the next stage in evolution as well.
 If his strength makes him the Man of Steel, then the ideologies that rule his planet make Superman the Man of Tomorrow".
 In Action Comics #14 (January 2013 cover date, published November 7, 2012) astrophysicist Neil deGrasse Tyson appears as a character in the story.
 He determines that Krypton orbited the red dwarf LHS 2520 in the constellation Corvus 27.1 light-years from Earth.
 Tyson assisted DC Comics in selecting a real-life star that would be an appropriate parent star to Krypton.
 He picked Corvus, which is Latin for "crow", because Superman's high school mascot is a crow.
 In a 2012 round-table discussion, Tyson stated that he chose to use real science when finding Krypton's location.
-He explained that many artists may only use bits and pieces of science, allowing for greater latitude in their creativity, but, he said, he wanted to show that using real science, particularly astrophysics, allows for just as much creativity.
+He explained that many artists may only use bits and pieces of science, allowing for greater latitude in their creativity, but he wanted to show that using real science, particularly astrophysics, allows for just as much creativity.